 It's also essential to secure offshore rigs with backup generators and reliable means of communication for employees.

 Winter Injury?
-Call The Law Offices of George P. Escobedo & Associates, PLLC
+Call The Law Office of George P. Escobedo & Associates, PLLC

 Our San Antonio-based firm has been helping workers in the oil and gas industry recover damages from accident injuries for over a decade.
 With free case evaluations available 24/7 in English or Spanish, we are prepared to help you whenever you need it most.